-- develop scientific knowledge and conceptual understanding through the specific disciplines of biology, chemistry and physics
+Develop scientific knowledge and conceptual understanding through the specific disciplines of biology, chemistry and physics

-- develop an understanding of the nature, processes and methods of science through different types of science enquiries that help them to answer scientific questions about the world around them
+Develop understanding of the nature, processes and methods of science through different types of science enquiries that help them to answer scientific questions about the world around them

 Are equipped with the scientific knowledge required to understand the uses and implications of science today and for the future